PC 1548.1: Extradition

-If you are arrested in California for an out of state warrant, then under this code section, it is a requirement of the Governor of California to deliver that accused person to the State charging them with a crime, if they are found and arrested in California.
-The state in which you are arrested is called the asylum state, as it is the state you are currently present.
-The demanding state is the state where you either have an open criminal case, probation or parole violation, or otherwise a warrant for your arrest, that the asylum state holds and makes arrangements for delivery back to the demanding state.
+Should an arrest transpire in California for an out-of-state warrant, the Governor of California is bound by this code section to surrender the accused to the charging state if they are located and apprehended within California.
+The state in which the arrest occurs is referred to as the asylum state, as it pertains to the current whereabouts of the individual.
+Conversely, the demanding state is the jurisdiction that has issued an open criminal case, a probation or parole violation, or, in general, a warrant for the individual’s apprehension.
+The asylum state, in this case, facilitates the arrangements for delivering the accused back to the demanding state.

-You can be subjected to extradition to your demanding state under any of the following examples:
+You may be subject to extradition to your demanding state under various circumstances that include:

-- You have an open criminal case and therefore a warrant from another state;
+- Having an open criminal case and an active warrant from another state.

-- You violation Probation or Parole, or a term of your bail, leading to a warrant for your arrest;
+- Violating probation, parole, or any conditions of your bail, resulting in a warrant for your arrest.